magulyas/wisun_applications/ddp/SERVER_README.md

 # WiSUN Applications Web Server Manager

-A command line tool for managing a web server in the background.
+A command line tool for managing a production web server in the background.

 ## Installation